MileHacker Logo

 Digital Payment Advisory

-• Credit and debit cards find wide acceptance in larger establishments, but less so with smaller shops or street vendors.
+• Credit and debit cards find wide acceptance in larger establishments, but not so much with smaller shops or street vendors.

 • Set up WeChat Pay or Alipay prior to your arrival; these mobile apps are indispensable for daily transactions.